swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 This initial release is just a starting point, and we invite you to help us to build the best tool possible.
-To help you get started with the project, we have prepared the following Community Proposal, which is organized into three sections:
+To help you get started with the project, we have prepared the following Community Proposal.

-First, a _problem statement_ outlining the challenges of software distribution, and defining important terms and concepts.
-Next, a discussion of _aspects of the design_, describing what decisions were made and why.
-Finally, a list of _future features_ that are planned for development following this initial release.

 > For more information about contributing to Swift and the Swift Package Manager,
 > see the ["Contributing" section of Swift.org](https://swift.org/contributing)